Guerrero, Cuba

 Guerrero is a rural barrio in Camajuani, Cuba.

 Geography

 Guerrero is located in the middle of Vueltas and Vega Alta.
 Guerrero is connected to Vega Alta by bridge in the Camajuaní River and to Vueltas by going through Ibarra and Piedra.

 Guerrero has CCS Mártires de Vueltas.

 Environmental issues

-Guerrero being located in a very rural area presents terrible conditions.
-When it rains in Guerrero the bridge to Vega Alta and road to Vueltas floods, making it difficult to communicate to the outside world.
+Guerrero's rural location can make transportation difficult during periods of heavy rain.
+Flooding can affect the bridge to Vega Alta and the road to Vueltas, limiting access to surrounding areas.

 History

 On the 25th April 1895, a few hours after Juan Bruno Zayas’s departure from Vega Alta, he ended up in Guerrero.

 In 2018, several settlements in Villa Clara were flooded, in Camajuaní these settlements included Rincón, Guajén, Sagua la Chica, Macagual, Guerrero, Floridano, Vega Alta, and Vega de Palma.

 Transportation

 Guerrero is located on the unpaved road of Camino Guerrero (Guerrero Road), the path goes from the Camino La Luz - Vega Alta (La Luz - Vega Alta Road) to the Calle Maceo (Maceo Road) in Vueltas.

 In the state public transportation of Camajuaní, there is a bus route going from Vueltas to Guerrero.